Matrix identities involving multiplication and transposition: Applications

 Other interesting involutory semigroups of Boolean matrices include the \sm\ $\BR_n=\langle B\!R_n,\cdot,{}^T\rangle$ of all Boolean $n\times n$-matrices with 1s on the main diagonal (such matrices correspond to reflexive binary relations) and the \sm\ $\BU_n=\langle BU_n,\cdot,{}^D\rangle$ of all Boolean upper triangular $n\times n$-matrices with 1s on the main diagonal.
 (The unary operation is the usual transpose in the former case and the reflection with respect to the secondary diagonal in the latter one.)
 Our present methods do not yet suffice to handle the finite basis problem for these unary semigroups so we just formulate \begin{Problem} Are the involutory semigroups $\BR_n$ and $\BU_n$ finitely based for $n\ge 3$? \end{Problem} The involutory semigroups $\BR_2$ and $\BU_2$ are easily seen to be finitely based.
 The finite basis problem for the plain semigroups $\langle B\!R_n,\cdot\rangle$ and $\langle BU_n,\cdot\rangle$ has been solved by the third author~\cite{Vo04}.

 \textbf{Acknowledgement.} The second author was supported by Grant No.\ 174019 of the Ministry of Science and Technological Development of the Republic of Serbia.
-The third author acknowledges support from the Federal Education Agency of Russia, grant 2.1.1/3537, and from the Russian Foundation for Basic Research, grants 09-01-12142 and 10-01-00524.
+The third author acknowledges support from the Ministry for Education and Science of Russia, grant 2.1.1/13995, and from the Russian Foundation for Basic Research, grant 10-01-00524.